 Red blood cells carry hemoglobin, a vital protein that delivers oxygen throughout the body.
 Disorders that affect hemoglobin are known as hemoglobinopathies.
 They are the most common inherited blood disorders and affect millions of people around the world.
 People with a low number of red blood cells or faulty red blood cells can have anemia, fatigue, pain, and — in the case of sickle cell disease — life-threatening organ damage.
-At MSK Kids, our pediatric blood disorder specialists are experienced in the diagnosis, treatment, and lifetime care of children, teens, and young adults with hemoglobin disorders.
+At MSK Kids, our pediatric blood disorder specialists are experienced in the diagnosis, treatment, and lifetime care of children, teens, and young adults with hemoglobinopathies.
 When your child comes to us for care, we’ll customize the best care plan for his or her needs.Back to top

 SCD is typically detected through routine screening of newborns.
-When you bring your child to MSK Kids, we’ll do a complete medical work-up to assess your child’s health and the effects of SCD on his or her body, since symptoms tend to differ from patient to patient.
+When you bring your child to MSK Kids, we’ll do a complete medical work-up to assess your child’s health and the effects of SCD on his or her body, since symptoms tend to differ from person to person.
 Your child’s treatment will depend on his or her needs.
 Treatment can reduce the risk of complications, extend lives, and in the case of stem cell transplantation, cure SCD.
 At MSK Kids, we offer SCD treatments that include:

 - Supportive care.
 We do all we can to monitor your child’s health through frequent screening exams.
 Some children benefit from periodic blood transfusions, which temporarily lower the percentage of sickled red blood cells in the body and higher-than-normal iron levels.
 Medications are available to manage pain and keep your child comfortable.